-I have designed and taught a variety of philosophy and logic courses at the undergraduate level including: Models in Science, Business & Morality, Introduction to Ethics, and Elementary Logic.
+I have designed and taught a variety of philosophy and logic courses at the undergraduate level including: Applied (Climate) Ethics, Business & Morality, Principles of Reasoning, and Philosophy, Literature & Climate Change

 Aristotle in the Anthropocene

 One of the very first scientific problems in history was the flooding of the Nile in the summer.
 In this class, we will explore different historical approaches to scientifically explaining natural phenomena like rainbows, droughts, and floods.
 You will learn to apply the “lenses” of different philosophies of science using in-class exercises.

 In Unit 1, you will apply the Aristotelian lens to observe, map, and scientifically explain a hydrological phenomenon on campus.
 In Unit 3, you will scientifically predict and explain precipitation change in Bloomington, IN using Future Water’s IU-based hydrology model.
 Through such exercises, you will explore the fascinating ways in which the history of developing technologies and the human experience of the environment and natural world dynamically interact with our most basic ideas about knowledge, prediction and control.

 The goal of this class is to gain a deeper appreciation for the philosophical, historical, and scientific underpinnings of contemporary disagreements about climate change and how they reflect our

 deeper beliefs about human beings and their relationship to nature.
 We will consider questions like:

 How did people historically understand and relate to the weather or climate as a manifestation of nature?

 How did the historical emergence of new ways of measuring climate, new technologies like the thermometer or barometer, change the relationship of human beings to nature?

 What did human beings' relationship to nature imply for the definition of scientific knowledge, prediction and control?